yugabyte/yugabyte-db/docs/content/architecture/concepts.md

 YugaByte is a cloud-native database for mission-critical enterprise applications.
 It is meant to be a system-of-record/authoritative database that applications can rely on for correctness and availability.
 It allows applications to easily scale up and scale down in the cloud, on-premises or across hybrid environments without creating operational complexity or increasing the risk of outages.

 In terms of data model and APIs, YugaByte currently supports **Apache Cassandra Query Language** & its client drivers natively.
-In addition, it also supports an automatically sharded, clustered & elastic **Redis-as-a-Database** in a Redis driver compatible manner. **Distributed transactions** to support **strongly consistent secondary indexes**, multi-table/row ACID operations and in general ANSI SQL support is on the roadmap.
+In addition, it also supports an automatically sharded, clustered & elastic **Redis-as-a-Database** in a Redis driver compatible manner. **Distributed transactions** to support **strongly consistent secondary indexes**, multi-table/row ACID operations and SQL support is on the roadmap.

 ![YugaByte Architecture](/images/architecture.png)